 *This is an approximation only and not an accurate Ah capacity test.
 Variances can be anywhere from 10-18% off an actual 20 hour capacity test depending upon your particular battery.

-For certain situations, such as an off-shore passage or open ocean racing, discharging to 70-80% DOD is acceptable provided the batteries receive a proper 100% SOC re-charge as soon as you get to the destination.
-Regularly discharging below 50% SOC on a regular basis, in a PSOC environment, drastically shortens battery life when compared to 50%.
+For certain situations, such as an off-shore passage or open ocean racing, discharging to 70-80% DOD is perfectly acceptable provided the batteries receive a proper 100% SOC re-charge as soon as you get to the destination.
+Discharging below 50% SOC on a regular basis, in a PSOC environment, drastically shortens battery life when compared to 50%.

 *Firefly AGM, large format 2V or 6V batteries, & some GEL batteries would be an exception for regularly discharging below 50% SOC.